tdcosim/TDcoSim/docs/user_guide_introduction.md

 * Dynamic studies
   1. Impact of cloud cover event on conventional generators.
-  2. Impact of unbalanced faults.
+  2. Impact of unbalanced faults on DER tripping and ride through.
   3. Impact of line outages.
+  4. Impact of generator and load outages on system frequency under high DER penetration.

 ## Scalability and Solution time

 The size and complexity of the T+D+DER system to be co-simulated is only limited by the available  memory (RAM) in the workstation.
 The solution time for a T+D+DER co-simulation depends both on the OpenDSS instances and PV-DER instances as well as the number of of logical cores available in the workstation.